ChristianLowe/Grognaks-Mod-Manager/readme.txt

 Requirements

-  Python 2.6 or higher, but not 3.x.
+  Python 2.6 or higher.
+With 3.x, there may be bugs.
     http://www.python.org/getit/

   FTL (1.01-1.03.1, Windows/OSX/Linux, Steam/GOG/Standalone).